No items found.

 #4.
 Facebook Messenger for Business

-If your customers are on Facebook, Messenger for Business is a logical next step.
-It connects directly to your business page and lets you automate greetings, FAQs, and appointment bookings.
+If your customers like to hang out on Facebook, Messenger for Business is a logical next step.
+It’s a WhatsApp Business alternative that connects directly to your business page, letting you automate greetings, FAQs, and appointment bookings.

 • Chat widgets for websites